 What is Wheatgrass?

-Primarily, wheatgrass is harvested before the wheat has a chance to mature and become brown.
+Wheatgrass is the leaf-part of the wheat plant, the first few leaves.
+It is harvested before the wheat has a chance to mature and become brown.
 It is quite rich in nutrients and most of them are available in a variety of medical stores, usually in the form of nutritional supplements.

 Nutritional Value of Wheatgrass

 A mere 100g of wheatgrass powder has a constitution of its nutritional ingredients as follows:

 Is Eating Wheatgrass Safe During Pregnancy?

 Given the variety of nutritional benefits, wheatgrass provides, consuming it during pregnancy can help reap a lot of value from it.
 Although it is pretty safe for a pregnant woman, it is necessary to remember that overdoing it could lead to a ton of complications.
 Since it is usually eaten raw and it is procured directly from the soil, there is a potential risk of many bacteria, fungi and other microbes being present on the wheatgrass.
 However, wheatgrass in powder or tablet form may not pose these issues.